Recovery Task Force meets for the first time to discuss reopening Sedgwick County

 WICHITA, Kan.
-(KSNW)- As Kansans are eyeing the day when business will reopen and some can return to work, city and county officials are preparing a plan for when that day comes.
+(KSNW) – As Kansans are eyeing the day when businesses will reopen and some can return to work, city and county officials are preparing a plan for when that day comes.

 For the first time, members of the Recovery Task Force met digitally to speak with local leaders, community advocates, and business owners to hear their concerns and needs for reopening.